-The American Association of University Women (AAUW) offers International Fellowship for Women to study for Masters, Doctoral and Postdoctoral program in USA 2018/2019 academic year.
-Applications for AAUW International Fellowships are open August 1–December 1.
+The American Association of University Women (AAUW) offers International Fellowship for Women to study for Masters, Doctoral and Postdoctoral program in USA 2020/2021 academic year.

 Offered annually?
 Yes